Nitrokey/nethsm/docs/system-design.md

 1. GPT support for [System Software Update](#sec-dd-ta-ssu).
 2. Muen uses the [Signed Block Stream][sbs-spec] (SBS) protocol for _Verified Boot_.
 The SBS implementation from Codelabs has been integrated to GRUB 2.
-3. If a hardware "reset button" is used (see [Physical Reset (Recovery)](#sec-us-rtfd-pr)), this implies extra customizations to Coreboot.
-4. Support for VT-d and correct bring-up of the IOMMU, required for Muen.
+3. Support for VT-d and correct bring-up of the IOMMU, required for Muen.

 [sbs-spec]: https://www.codelabs.ch/download/bsbsc-spec.pdf

-**Ext-FirmwareUpdate**: The current design allows for in-band updates of the _System Software_ only.
-Notably, this does _not_ include updates of CPU microcode as Muen has no support for this, instead choosing to delegate this to the _Firmware_.
-If in-band update of platform _Firmware_ is desired, this can be implemented as an extension which would likely take the form of a USB key containing a special Muen-based system with the additional software (`flashrom` et al.) required.
-Note that additional threats and attack surface (ability to write to the system flash) should be carefully considered in the development of such a system.

 #### Verified Boot {#sec-dd-ta-sf-vb}